-Saudi Arabia is set to host the debut of Arab Fashion Week next month.
+Saudi Arabia will make history next month by hosting the first Arab Fashion Week.
 Princess Noura Bint Faisal, the honouree president of the Arab Fashion Council (AFC), announced the news on Monday this week.

 The first event in Saudi will be held from March 26 to 31 in Riyadh’s eco-friendly Apex Centre, designed by the late Iraqi-British architect, Zaha Hadid.